 The apple stack game is one of the easiest to set up.
 All you need is a basket of apples!

 Once the timer starts, students work together to stack five apples on top of one another.
-This is tougher than it sounds!
-The team that is the first to balance the five apples on top of one another within 60 seconds wins!
+(It is more challenging than it sounds!)
+The team to finish first within 60 seconds wins!

 Ping-Pong Balls Classroom Party Game

-Hot tip: make sure the cups are full to the top with water, otherwise it is very difficult to do this game.
+Hot tip:make sure the cups are full to the top with water; otherwise, it isn’t very easy to do this game.